-AEOI spokesman Behrouz Kamalvandi said Iranian technicians are set to inject nuclear gas known as UF6 into centrifuges at the Fordo facility, a contentious site located south of the capital city of Tehran.
-"It is a great development because Fordo was not supposed to be reactivated," Kamalvandi declared.
+AEOI spokesman Behrouz Kamalvandi said Iranian technicians are set to inject nuclear gas known as UF6 into centrifuges at the Fordow facility, a contentious site located south of the capital city of Tehran.
+"It is a great development because Fordow was not supposed to be reactivated," Kamalvandi declared.

 The new measures will also raise Iran's average daily production of uranium to 6 kilograms, close to the pre-deal capacity.
 Following the past three phases of commitment reduction, Iran says, its stockpile is now standing at 500 kilograms — well beyond the 300-kilogram cap agreed upon under the nuclear deal.